Updated 9/23/2019; Originally published 10/6/17

 - Limited Lender and Title Options.
 Tract builders sometimes insist on using their own in-house lender in order to get any closing cost concessions.
 Their affiliated lender may not always be the best choice for you.

-Do This Before Choosing a Builder!
+Do This Before Buying a New Home!

 - Compare resale homes to your new construction homes